Twisted children's stories, in the book about the book which does not exist.

 Name of the book is the name of an actually published medieval catechism, which is not preserved as the whole volume was destroyed by the council's order.
 Yet this catechism possesses a remarkable cultural presence as it was presumably the first Estonian-language text ever printed.

-An pseudo-facsimile design plays the idea about the book which cannot be actually present and can be only represented.
+A pseudo-facsimile design plays the idea about the book which cannot be actually present and can only be represented.

 Text on book's cover: